-receive (timeout=0.5, keep_listening=True, with_header=False, rx_filter=255)
+receive (, keep_listening=True, with_header=False, with_ack=False, timeout=None)

 Wait to receive a packet from the receiver.
-Will wait for up to timeout_s amount of seconds for a packet to be received and decoded.
 If a packet is found the payload bytes are returned, otherwise None is returned (which indicates the timeout elapsed with no reception).
-If timeout is None it is not used (for use with interrupts) If keep_listening is True (the default) the chip will immediately enter listening mode after reception of a packet, otherwise it will fall back to idle mode and ignore any future reception.
-A 4-byte header must be prepended to the data for compatibilty with the RadioHead library.
-The header consists of a 4 bytes (To,From,ID,Flags).
-The default setting will accept any incomming packet and strip the header before returning the packet to the caller.
+If keep_listening is True (the default) the chip will immediately enter listening mode after reception of a packet, otherwise it will fall back to idle mode and ignore any future reception.
+All packets must have a 4-byte header for compatibilty with the RadioHead library.
+The header consists of 4 bytes (To,From,ID,Flags).
+The default setting will strip the header before returning the packet to the caller.
 If with_header is True then the 4 byte header will be returned with the packet.
-The payload then begins at packet[4]. rx_fliter may be set to reject any "non-broadcast" packets that do not contain the specfied "To" value in the header. if rx_fliter is set to 0xff (RH_BROADCAST_ADDRESS) or if the "To" field (packet[[0]) is equal to 0xff then the packet will be accepted and returned to the caller.
-If rx_filter is not 0xff and packet[0] does not match rx_filter then the packet is ignored and None is returned.
+The payload then begins at packet[4].
+If with_ack is True, send an ACK after receipt (Reliable Datagram mode)